You are here: Home Author Guidelines

 STROBE: Observational studies (cohort, case-control, or cross-sectional designs) should be reported consistent with the STROBE statement, and must be submitted with their protocols; (www.strobe-statement.org).

-The clinical trials must contain registration number mentioned in the manuscripts following the end of abstract part and the end of the manuscripts both.
+The clinical trials must contain the registration number mentioned in the manuscripts following the end of the abstract part and the end of the manuscripts both.

-The authors are encouraged to submit the ethical committee reference letter alongside with the paper submission.
+The authors are encouraged to submit the ethical committee reference letter alongside the paper submission.

 Statement of ethics in Systematic Review papers